lupyuen/lupyuen.github.io/src/testbot2.md

 Not quite, beware of [__Semihosting Breakout__](TODO).
 Some LLMs might be helpful for flagging the [__Safety Issues__](TODO).

-_How about Real Hardware for Arm32, Arm64 and ESP32?
+_How about Real Hardware for Arm and ESP32?
 Can we test our PRs there?_

 Yep we might support testing of Pull Requests on Other Hardware: [__Arm32, Arm64 and ESP32__](TODO).
 Some Boards might require a [__MicroSD Multiplexer__](TODO).